How would you describe your style of wedding photography?

 What happens if a camera or card fails?

-I carry and use two identical cameras approximately 50:50, to allow instant access to two different lenses.
-In addition I always have a spare camera in the bag.
-Each camera simultaneously writes each image to two different cards, so in the extremely rare event of a card failure, all images are safely on a second card.
+I carry two identical camera bodies to allow instant access to two different lenses, and use them approximately 50:50.
+In addition I always have a spare camera in the bag, so even in the rare event of camera failure I can just carry on shooting and with no effect on previously taken images.
+Each camera simultaneously writes each image to two different cards, so in the extremely rare event of a card failure, all images are safely backed up on a second card.

 What happens after the wedding?
 How secure are my wedding photographs?